aogajoseph/synergyapps/README.md

 ## Contribution

-Please reach out for contribution guidelines, details on our code of conduct and pull request submission processes.
+Please reach out for contribution guidelines, details on pull request submission and our code of conduct.

 ## Author

 **Joseph Aoga**.
-See more at [www.josephaoga.com](https://aogajoseph.github.io/profolio)
+View portfolio at [josephaoga.com](https://aogajoseph.github.io/profolio/)